 1. Logitech C922 Pro Stream: Best overall webcam for educators

 The Logitech C922 Pro Stream is simply the best webcam for teachers and students, thanks to a top quality 1080p resolution sensor that's built into a minimally designed and easy-to-mount camera.
 It does all this while remaining relatively affordable, too (around $100).

 When it comes to live streaming, the C922 is capable of 720p quality video at a super fast 60 frames per second refresh rate.
 That makes for a really smooth quality feed, ideal for teaching with movement while working on a whiteboard or taking a class through an experiment live.

 A very useful feature for both teachers and students is the background removal tool.
-As the name suggests, this removes the backdrop to keep the person in shot while maintaining the privacy of their surroundings -– ideal when in virtual class at home.
+As the name suggests, it removes the backdrop to keep the person in shot while maintaining the privacy of their surroundings -– ideal when in virtual class at home.

-This camera is exceptional for low-light correction with auto light features that means no matter where you're able to get online from this will offer the most clear video picture quality.
+This camera is exceptional for low-light correction with auto light features that mean no matter where you're able to get online from this will offer the most clear video picture quality.
 It'll sound clear too thanks to stereo audio recording built-in.